TyeolRik/TyeolRik.github.io/_posts/2020-07-22-journal-2-an-implementation-of-cloud-gaming-model-using-google-cloud-platform-and-parsec.md

 ---
 layout: post
-title: "[논문요약] An Implementation of cloud gaming model using Google cloud platform and Parsec"
+title: "[논문리뷰] An Implementation of cloud gaming model using Google cloud platform and Parsec"
 section-type: post
 category: Journal
 tags: